Fufoz/Software-Rasterizer/README.md

 # Softy
-Softy is a software renderer implementation written from scratch simply for educational purposes.
+Softy is a simple software renderer implementation written from scratch.

 ## Things implemented
 At the moment the following things are implemented:
  * Depth buffer visualisation
- * Normal mapping
+ * Normal/texture mapping
  * Parallax occlusion mapping
  * Flat/Gouraud/Phong shading models
  * Multisample anti-aliasing (4xmsaa)

 ## ScreenShots
-Here are some screenshots from some of my demos
+Here are some screenshots from my demos

 Shading Models: